ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>Specifies the indices that are used for runs of the job.
 Specify the list or range of indices that are separated by hyphens (-) or commas (,); for example, `1,3,6,9` or `1-5,7-8,10`.
 The maximum is `999999`.
 This value is optional.
 </dd>
 <dt>`-cmd`, `-c`, `--command`</dt>
 <dd>Set commands for runs of the job.
-Specify one command per `--command` flag; for example, `--cmd cmdA --cmd cmdB`.
+Specify one command per `--command` option; for example, `--cmd cmdA --cmd cmdB`.
 This value overrides the default command that is specified within the container image.
 This value is optional.
 </dd>
 <dt>`-cc`, `--commands-clear`</dt>
 <dd>Clear job commands.
 This value is optional.
 The default value is <code>false</code>.